IB - International Baccalaureate (Etelä-Tapiolan lukio)

 Group 2 - Language Acquisition:

-- Finnish B SL
+- Finnish B SL/HL

-- French ab initio SL or select a second language from group 1
+- French ab initio SL

 Group 3 - Individuals and Societies: